Children's services that provide food as part of their service need to meet requirements in the Food Standards Code and Food Act 2003 (NSW).

 - food is kept protected from pests and vermin at all stages, including storage of ingredients

-- premises are designed to exclude pests where practical
+- the premises is designed to exclude pests where practical

-- adequate refrigeration capacity is essential - overloading domestic refrigerators and constantly opening the door means food takes longer to cool and harmful microorganisms have more chance to grow.
+- adequate refrigeration capacity - overloading domestic refrigerators and constantly opening the door means food takes longer to cool and harmful microorganisms have more chance to grow.

-Full requirements are set out in the Food Standards Code, Standard 3.2.2 - Food Safety Practices and General Requirements, clause 3.
+Requirements are set out in the Food Standards Code, Chapter 3, Standard 3.2.3 - Food Premises and Equipment.

 Food handlers need to take all reasonable measures not to handle food or surfaces likely to come into contact with food in a way that is likely to compromise the safety and suitability of food.

-Food handlers must ensure all food contact surfaces are kept clean and adequately protected from contamination.
+Food handlers must ensure all food contact surfaces are kept clean and sanitised and adequately protected from contamination.

 All fixtures, fittings and equipment must be adequate for the production of safe and suitable food, and fit for their intended use.